awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. Choose **Amazon S3 settings**\.

-1. For **S3 bucket LOBs folder**, enter the name of the folder in an Amazon S3 bucket where you want the LOBs stored\.
+1. For **Amazon S3 bucket LOBs folder**, enter the name of the folder in an Amazon S3 bucket where you want the LOBs stored\.

    If you use AWS service profile, this field is optional\.
 AWS SCT can use the default settings from your profile\.
 To use another Amazon S3 bucket, enter the path here\.

-![\[LOBs in Local Settings dialog box\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/S3LOBs.png)
+1. Turn on the **Use proxy** option to use a proxy server to upload data to Amazon S3\.
+Then choose the data transfer protocol, enter the host name, port, user name, and password\.

+1. For **Endpoint type**, choose **FIPS** to use the Federal Information Processing Standard \(FIPS\) endpoint\.
+Choose **VPCE** to use the virtual private cloud \(VPC\) endpoint\.
+Then for **VPC endpoint**, enter the Domain Name System \(DNS\) of your VPC endpoint\.

+1. Turn on the **Keep files on Amazon S3 after copying to Amazon Redshift** option to keep extracted files on Amazon S3 after copying these files to Amazon Redshift\.

 1. Choose **Create** to create the task\.